-All questions and correspondence (such as requests for extensions, budget modifications, etc.) should be emailed to sgfiscal@ucsd.edu (cc sgreport@ucsd.edu).
+All questions and correspondence (such as requests for extensions, budget modifications, etc.) should be emailed to sqfiscal@ucsd.edu.
 For full instructions on how to submit an extension and/or budget modification, visit the California Sea Grant website, https://caseagrant.ucsd.edu/fellowships/manage/delta-science-fellowship.